-The purpose of this environmental assessment (EA) is to provide the U.S. Department of Energy (DOE) and the public with information on the potential environmental impacts associated with development of the Ponnequin Wind Energy Project in Weld County, Colorado.
-This information will be used by DOE in its deliberations on whether to fund a proposed renewable energy project under its Commercialization Ventures Program.
+The purpose of this environmental assessment (EA) is to provide the U.S. Department of Energy (DOE) and the public with information on the potential environmental impacts associated with the Expanded Ponnequin Wind Energy Project in Weld County, Colorado.
+This information has been used by DOE in its deliberations on whether to fund this renewable energy project under its Commercialization Ventures Program.
 This EA has been prepared in conformance with the following Federal regulations and guidelines:

-- National Environmental Policy Act (NEPA), (Public Law 91-190); - Council on Environmental Quality Regulations implementing NEPA (40 CFR 1500-1508); - DOE regulations governing agency compliance with NEPA (10 CFR 1021); and, - DOE Secretarial Policy on the National Environmental Policy Act (June 1994).
+National Environmental Policy Act (NEPA), (Public Law 91-190); Council on Environmental Quality Regulations implementing NEPA (40 CFR 1500-1508); DOE regulations governing agency compliance with NEPA (10 CFR 1021); and, DOE Secretarial Policy on the National Environmental Policy Act (June 1994).